mate-academy/layout_task-guideline/html-css-code-style-rules.md

 <details>
   <summary>Make sure to have `alt` attribute for images</summary>

+  - It should describe the image if the image contains information (better description you have - better for you :))
   - They must be present ([find out more](https://osric.com/chris/accidental-developer/2012/01/when-should-alt-text-be-blank/) and [even more](https://9clouds.com/blog/the-importance-of-alt-attributes-aka-alt-text/))
 </details>